-10 at all four resolutions.
-Channel widths are inflated at coarser resolutions due to the larger cell size (Figure 13).
-Flow-routing pathways also differ between the 15 m resolution DEMs and those at finer resolution.
+15 m resolution DEMs and those at finer resolution.
 When depressions are fully filled in the finer-resolution DEMs, a channel in the northeast corner of the DEM flows off the southern edge of the map.
-At 15 m resolution, however, the head of this channel is diverted, and flows off the eastern edge of the map.
+At 15 m resolution, however, the head of this channel is diverted and flows off the eastern edge of the map.

-Using data at the highest available resolution prevents loss or distortion of data and ensures that analyses are not introducing any additional errors due to downsampling.
-Unfortunately, runtimes for FlowFill for large data sets can become prohibitively long.
+Using data at the highest available resolution prevents the loss or distortion of the data and ensures that analyses are not introducing any additional errors due to downsampling.
+Unfortunately, runtimes for FlowFill for large datasets can become prohibitively long.
 This is a limitation of FlowFill, and more computationally efficient methods for dealing with depressions in flow-routing surfaces are needed.
 We begin to address this problem in a companion paper (Barnes et al., 2019).

-Runtimes for this subset of the Sangamon site (Table 3) ranged from 2 seconds to 13 minutes for 15 m, 5 m, and 3 m resolutions with all input runoff depths, but escalated drastically to over 33 hours for 0.762 m resolution with 20 cm initial water depth.
-The reason for this nonlinearity lies in the fact that FlowFill moves water from cell to cell (Figure 3).
-Increasing the resolution both increases the total number of cells that must be calculated and requires more iterations of cell-to-cell water exchange for the water to move the same real-world distance.
-Runtimes times per cell are given in Figure 11.
+Runtimes for this subset of the Sangamon site (Table 3) ranged from 2 s to 13 min for 15, 5, and 3 m resolutions with all input runoff depths, but they escalated drastically to over 33 h for 0.762 m resolution with 20 cm of initial water depth.
+The reason for this nonlinearity lies in the fact that FlowFill moves water from cell to cell (Fig. 3).
+Increasing the resolution increases the total number of cells that must be calculated and requires more iterations of cell-to-cell water exchange for the water to move the same real-world distance.
+Runtimes times per cell are given in Fig. 11.